-While not every property is expected to jump at the opportunity to offer regulated sports betting, certainly a good portion of this list will step forward and apply for licensing.
+While not every property is expected to jump at the opportunity to offer regulated sports betting, certainly a good portion of this list will step forward and open a space soon.

 The capital of Colorado stands as one of 13 cities nationwide that is home to a franchise from each the MLB, NBA, NFL and NHL.
 It is one of only six cities in the country that has all of its professional teams play within the metropolitan area.

 Colorado is also home to the Colorado Rapids of the MLS.

 The Centennial State also authorizes betting on college sports, though prop betting is prohibited.
 Such an allowance provides the public the opportunity to wager on NCAA Division I programs such as: